 You may want to know these facts about me: B.A. in Economics and Psychology with an emphasis in Statistics from Colby College; Worked as an econometric forecasting analyst, and then made what everyone warned me as a risky move: to become an educator; Before moving out to Illinois in 2003 from New England, my wife and I lived for two years in Suriname, South America as volunteers in the Peace Corps.
 M.S. in Mathematics Education from Northwestern University; Achieved National Board Certification in 2008; Received the Siemens AP Teacher of the Year award for Illinois in 2009; Golden Apple Award in 2013 Math Team coach; My wife, three sons, and I enjoy the outdoors.
 We love to bike, hike, ski, fly fish, and generally travel North America throughout the summer.

-I proudly joined the Payton faculty in 2014.
+I proudly joined the Payton Math Department in 2014.
+In addition to teaching math I also coach the Freshmen Math Team.
 Prior to teaching at Payton, I taught at two charter high schools on Chicago's South and West Sides.
 I graduated from the University of Chicago with an B.A. in Sociology in 2009 and an MAT for Secondary Math Education in 2012.
-I also had the privilege during college and graduate school to work as part of the editing team for the third edition of the UCSMP high school mathematics textbook series and a teaching assistant for the University of Chicago SESAME Program.
-Outside of math, I love to cook and spend quality couch-time with my two dogs.
-(Fun fact: I graduated from WPCP in 2005.)
+Outside of math, I love to cook and spend time with my husband, daughter, and dogs.
+(Fun fact: I graduated from WPCP in 2005!)

 Hello!
 I joined the Payton faculty in the 2011-2012 school year.
-I teach CS, KAM, and PCBC, and also help out with Selenium and seminars programming.
-I earned my B.A. in mathematics from the University of Chicago and have previously volunteered in four Chicago schools: Johnson College Prep (Noble Street), Lindblom Math and Science Academy, Prosser Career Academy, and Walter Payton.
+I teach one section of PCBC, and also serve as a school technologist, working both behind the scenes and with teachers.
+I earned a B.A. in mathematics from the University of Chicago and an MSEd in Secondary Teaching from Northwestern University.
 I help coach the Math Team, and also enjoy reading, exercising, and a certain long-running British sci-fi TV series.

 I joined the Payton faculty in 2005 after having spent the previous 12 years as a full-time mathematics professor at Purdue University Calumet and DePaul University.
 I completed my doctorate in mathematics education from the University of Texas at Austin in 1993 and my B.S. degree in Mathematics from Loyola University Chicago with a minor in Linguistics.
 In my spare time, I enjoy cooking, cycling, being an ambassador of our great city, and overseeing the construction of my new home in Greece where my husband and I plan to live permanently someday.
 Payton students generally refer to me lovingly as "Doctor T".

-Benjamin loves learning and teaching, and approaches his work creatively and energetically.
-He spends a lot of his intellectual energy figuring out how to foster and maintain high-performing, supporting learning communities.
+Benjamin loves learning and teaching, and spends a lot of his intellectual energy figuring out how to foster co-accountable, team-oriented learning communities.
 He constantly asks, "How can I best utilize all the assets that my students bring to the classroom?
 How can I create meaningful opportunities for students to build agency and authority?
 How can I appropriately challenge all students?"
 He enjoys teaching students the art of questioning, and generally frames the study of mathematics as the study of creative problem-solving.
-Benjamin strives to build positive relationships with and among his students that support their learning.
-He likes bowties, books, and persuasive arguments that convince him to change his mind.
+Above all, Benjamin strives to build positive relationships with and among his students that support their learning.
+He likes bowties, books, and arguments that convince him to change his mind.
 Benjamin also loves developing his practice and contributing to the professional learning community.
-In 2016-17 Benjamin and Esther Song, a colleague from Lindblom, gave a talk titled "Humanizing the Math Classroom" at the ICTM State Conference.
-He gave a talk at the National Council of Teachers of Mathematics Annual Meeting in San Antonio, Texas titled "Students Take the Lead; Fostering a Culture of Peer-to-Peer Accountability."
-He will attend Park City Math Institute's Teacher Leadership Program for the second time in June 2017 and then in July will take part in Northeastern University's Global Cohort for Experiential Education (Boston) with his colleagues Kathie Ang and Vince Vinluan.
 Outside of school, Benjamin loves crossfiting and climbing with his partner, biking around the city, enjoying good coffee, and seeing plays.